Maintenance Operations Center

 January 2026

-Significant progress is underway on construction at the City of Palm Coast's new Maintenance Operations Complex.
-Curbing across the site was recently installed, with the definitive outline of the facility beginning to take shape.
+Significant progress is underway on construction at the City of Palm Coast’s new Maintenance Operations Complex, with the site beginning to visibly take shape.
+Crews have recently completed curbing throughout the property, clearly defining roadways, work areas, and the overall layout of the facility as it transitions from groundwork to vertical development.

 Strong progress continued on Phase 1 in August, with substantial work completed on underground utilities and storm structures.
 Full completion of this utility phase is expected by late September.
 Crews also stabilized and sodded pond buffers and banks for erosion control.
 Maintaining SWPPP compliance (stormwater pollution prevention requirements) has been challenging due to heavy rainfall, but stabilization efforts remain ongoing.
 Electrical crews began mobilizing in early September, with pole installation anticipated by mid-month.
 The project remains on track and continues targeting LEED Silver Certification.